 Radu took a time-delayed group photo on his phone.
 There were several ‘out-takes’ before we all said ‘sexy sausages’ and the camera fell off the wall!

 Carl carries a camera – a proper camera – so he was doing his David Bailey bit as we all gathered around the Sycamore Tree.
-And then he had the brainwave of taking the photo from a different perspective.
+Then, he had the brainwave of taking the photo from a different perspective.
 Although he later admitted that the lady who had just left the scene gave him the idea.
 Whaaaaat???
 You could have kept that to yourself Carl and we would have thought of you as a brilliant photographer as well as a canny bloke!

 The stars of the show